atrn/dcc/README.md

 ### `dc++`

-`dcc` can be installed with the name `dc++`.
-This is not done by default since it isn't strictly needed - `dcc` can either determine the source language from filename extensions or be explicitly told told via option.
+`dcc` may be installed with the name `dc++`.
+This is not done by default since it isn't strictly required - `dcc` either determines the source language from filename extensions or can be explicitly told via command line option.

 Install `dcc` executable,